Formsdk/nextjs-contact-starter/README.md

 - Contact form with name, email, and message fields
 - Form validation via @formsdk/sdk
-- NeonDB integration for data persistence
+- PostgreSQL integration for data persistence
-- Serverless Postgres via Neon
+- Works with any PostgreSQL provider